-I was glad for the opportunity to share a few journaling tips with my fellow Public Relations practitioners on the Chartered Institute Of Public Relations (CIPR) blog.
+I was glad for the opportunity to share a few journaling tips with my fellow Public Relations practitioners on the Chartered Institute Of Public Relations UK (CIPR) blog.
 Check it out.

 There are over 300 mental ailments in the world.
 And while certain countries are able to meetup with the high number of cases that require psychologists, some do not even have an adequate number of trained personnel to handle mental health cases.

 Journaling – which is a form of writing done in the first person narrative – is being used by some as a form of first aid.
 I have been journaling since I was a child – more as a means of documenting my plans and activities.
 In the last three years however I realized that journaling does far much more than that.

 Forms of Journaling